 In order to avoid transmission of monkeypox in healthcare facilities, good hand hygiene using a hand disinfectant with at least a virucidal activity against enveloped viruses and changing gloves according to indications is recommended.
 Employees who directly care for infected people should also protect themselves with an FFP2 mask and personal protective equipment .
 Disinfectants with at least limited virucidal activity should also be used for surface disinfection.
 Since the virus can persist for a long time, exposure times must be considered.

 What is the current situation?

-According to the World Health Organization (WHO), as of June 15, 2022, 2103 cases from 42 countries (mainly in North America and Europe) were reported.
+According to the World Health Organization (WHO), as of July 19 2022, 10,604 cases from 36 countries were reported.
 So far, this has only involved the clade circulating in West Africa, which causes less severe courses than the Central African clade .
-Until the current outbreak is contained, a further increase in the number of cases must be expected, and the present situation is constantly changing.
-While the WHO currently assesses the risk on a global level as moderate , individual countries may only see a low risk for the health of the general population.
+On July 23 2022, the current monkeypox outbreak was declared a "Public Health Emergency of International Concern" (PHEIC) by WHO .
+While the WHO currently assesses the risk on a global level as moderate, the risk for the European region is considered as high .
+Individual countries may only see a low risk for the health of the general population.

 Is monkeypox a zoonotic disease?

 The current monkeypox outbreak is a classic example of a zoonotic disease, as the monkeypox virus originally only appeared in wild animals.
 However, since humans are increasingly intruding and destroying the natural habitat of wild animals, zoonoses are becoming an increasing threat to humans .

 - Nitsche Aet al. (2019).
 Infektionen des Menschen mit Affenpocken [Human monkeypox].
 Flugmedizin Tropenmedizin Reisemedizin 26: 18–24.https://edoc.rki.de/bitstream/handle/176904/9723/2019%20Affenpocken_final_revised_submitt.pdf?sequence=3&isAllowed=y